 Install Fixutaxi app from here.

 Menevä is a company that is offering taxi services in Helsinki and also in many other Finnish cities.
 They have an app that is called the same as their company, Menevä.
 The app is well-working and reliable to be used.
-However, our test search showed that they have an expensive fixed price of 55 euros from Helsinki Airport to the city center.
-The app's search function has also room for improvements.

 Install Menevä App app from here.